pdf-raku/PDF-Grammar-raku/README.md

 - The operands that make up content streams and are used to markup text, forms, images and graphical elements.

-PDF::Grammar is an experimental/example Perl6 grammar for parsing
+PDF::Grammar is under construction as an experimental/example Perl6 grammar
-and validation of PDF components.
+for parsing and validation of PDF components.
 It currently implements two grammars:

 `PDF::Grammar::Body` - this  describes the file structure of PDF documents, including headers, trailers, top-level objects and the cross reference table.